 The drive itself is long but as you head west towards Marfa the land opens up and the vastness of west Texas becomes visible.
 Your mind goes back in time as you see the highway seemingly goes on forever.
 Gone are the nuances of suburbs and big cities.
 Heading into west Texas is what road trips are all about you, the open road and the biggest sky you’ll ever see.
 If you ever feel confined and claustrophobic, a trip to west Texas will cure that for you.

 Why is There a Prada Store in Marfa?

 No trip to Marfa is complete until you see the now famous Prada store.
-Located about 30 miles form the actual town of Marfa, Texas it sits perfectly in the middle of nowhere.
+Located about 30 miles from the actual town of Marfa, Texas it sits perfectly in the middle of nowhere.
 The “store” itself is in Valentine, Texas, a town of 134 people and is a nice time to stretch your legs before getting to Marfa.

-This is not a working, operational, real-life Prada store.
+Albeit, this is not a working, operational, real-life Prada store.
 It’s a permanent art installation built by Scandinavian artists called Elmgreen and Dragset.
 It was built in 2005 as part of what the artists called a “pop architectural land art project.”
 But in case you were wondering, there is real Prada merchandise inside.
 The store has been vandalized over the years, but it has a tight security system.